top of page

 Logical Positivist A. J. Ayer did not believe in the existence of God either.
 Contrary to Nietzsche, however, he believed that he could give his life meaning by choosing to live according to a self-selected set of values.
 Ayer’s preferred categorical imperative was kindness.

 In this age of moral relativism, when ‘everything is permitted’ (Dostoevsky), it is up to us to define what we consider good.
 Ayer’s choice of ‘kindness’ barely raises an eyebrow.
 But what of F. Scott Fitzgerald’s anti-hero, the great Gatsby?
-He chooses living well as his ethical imperative.
+He chooses living well as his ethos.

-Gatsby is a man of Faith.
-The object of his faith is his Ultimate Concern (Tillich) but he is ultimately concerned with sensual gratification, conspicuous consumption, and social status.
-His faith has become idolatry.
+Gatsby too is a man of Faith.
+The object of his faith is his Ultimate Concern, but he is ultimately concerned with sensual gratification, conspicuous consumption, and social status.
+His ‘faith’ is idolatry.

 Image: The Paralytic Man Helped by His Children by Jean-Baptiste Greuze is an 18th-century painting that portrays a touching domestic scene where a paralyzed father is tenderly cared for by his devoted children.
 With its emotional depth and realistic detail, the work exemplifies Greuze’s focus on moral virtue, family duty, and sentimentality, central themes of the Enlightenment.
 The painting highlights the nobility of everyday life, emphasizing compassion and filial piety over grand historical or mythological subjects.